 - Reduce your fall risk at home by removing tripping hazards, improving lighting, and installing hand rails.

 Get Your Hearing and Balance Checked… Find an Audiologist Near You!

 Jamie M. Bogle, AuD, PhD, is the division chair of audiology and a clinical audiologist at Mayo Clinic Arizona.
-She is the chair of the Academy’s Public Awareness Committee.
+She is a member of the Academy Board of Directors.

 - Centers for Disease Control and Prevention, National Center for Injury Prevention and Control.
 Web–based Injury Statistics Query and Reporting System (WISQARS) [online].
 Accessed April 9, 2019.